-Hello there.
+Hello there!
 My name is Erik and I am a Canadian software developer in the discipline of visual computing, which encompasses image synthesis (rendering), image analysis, and computer vision.
-I expect to receive (in March 2022) a Master’s in Visual Computing from Saarland University in Saarbrücken, Germany.
+I have a Master’s in Visual Computing from Saarland University in Saarbrücken, Germany.
 I also have a Bachelor’s in Electrical Engineering with a Minor in Math from Carleton University in Ottawa, Canada.

 Technology has always interested me and I love the immediacy with which one can receive feedback when developing software.
-I like to think of it as a form of mental tactility or like building with putty (whereas developing hardware is like pottery).
-I particularly enjoy when building software requires the use of mathematical concepts or reasoning.
+This gives a much more tactile development process than building circuits or designing hardware.
+I particularly enjoy when building software requires the use of architectural concepts or mathematical reasoning.
 Really the more math required the better.